MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/so-wsk-security.md

 A WSK application must call the [**WskControlClient**](/windows-hardware/drivers/ddi/wsk/nc-wsk-pfn_wsk_control_client) function with the [**WSK\_RELEASE\_SD**](wsk-release-sd.md) control code to release the cached copy of the security descriptor when it is no longer needed.

-For more information about the SECURITY\_DESCRIPTOR structure, see the reference page for SECURITY\_DESCRIPTOR in the Microsoft Windows SDK documentation.
+See the reference page for the [SECURITY_DESCRIPTOR](/windows/win32/api/winnt/ns-winnt-security_descriptor) structure for more information.

 ## Requirements